Ulife is not UTSU

 Clubs & Leadership Development (CLD) and the University of Toronto Students Union (UTSU) both have the power to officially recognize student groups, but they are not the same.

-CLD recognizes campus groups via Ulife Online, and provides a variety of support services.
-Campus groups must already be recognized through Ulife to be recognized by UTSU, so you should seek recognition through CLD first through Ulife Online and then seek recognition with UTSU.
+CLD recognizes student groups via Ulife Online, and provides a variety of support services.
+Student groups must already be recognized through Ulife to be recognized by UTSU, so you should seek recognition through CLD first through Ulife Online and then seek recognition with UTSU.
 Being recognized by UTSU gives you access to additional benefits, including funding opportunities.

 See the UTSU website for more information on UTSU club services and recognition.